Aurelien-Gg/Cryo-pip/ClusterMOD/READme.md

 Will open 3dmod and create a model file called "exclude.mod"

-Switch to 'model' mode and add a Contour/Point on any frame you wish to exclude.
+Switch to 'model' mode and add atleast one Contour/Point on any frame you wish to exclude.
 Save model by pressing 's'.

 2. Running excludeviews